diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/opendis.md

 ### To go further

-OpenDis [official documentation](https://opendis.github.io/OpenDiS/tutorials/index.html) contains multiple tutorials presenting the features of the software.
+OpenDiS [official documentation](https://opendis.github.io/OpenDiS/tutorials/index.html) contains multiple tutorials presenting the features of the software.
 The associated Python input scripts can be found in the [code repository](https://github.com/OpenDiS/OpenDiS/tree/main/examples) *examples/* directory.
-The commands presented in this tutorial can be easily extrapolated to run those examples with the OpenDis image container.
+The commands presented in this tutorial can be easily extrapolated to run those examples with the OpenDiS image container.